-"It is required" is becoming "You must."
+And "It is required" is becoming "You must."
 This is a favorite of the Internal Revenue Service.
-One of its account notices has been revised so it now strikes completely comprehensible terror in the recipient.
+One of its account notices has been revised so that it now strikes completely comprehensible terror in the recipient.
 "What you need to do immediately," it says.

 The effort to have the government make more sense in its public dealings gained traction during the Clinton administration when Vice President Al Gore took on the task of "reinventing government."
 Cheek, a writer of federal regulations, became the chief plain language expert on Gore's team as it spread the gospel agency by agency, making incremental inroads until Obama signed the law.

 "Most of what the government writes has too much stuff," she says.
 People just want to know, "What are you doing for me today?"
 Or, TO me.